x702-obfuscated/Python-Notes/6-Objects-and-Classes/1-Classes.md

+***SPECIAL NOTE: The best way to understand classes is to start trying to write a class.
+Try writing a Player class like we do here to get stared.***

+# `Python Classes`
 *Use CTRL + F to search for keywords in this file*
 *You are encouraged to copy and alter the code in this file to understand how it works*

-# `Classes`
-***SPECIAL NOTE: The best way to understand classes is to start trying to write a class.
-Try writing a Player class like we do here to get stared.***

 Covered in this file:
 1. Classes and Objects Defined